sumeetkr/AwesomeFakeNews/README.md

  2017, Shu, Kai, Amy Sliva, Suhang Wang, Jiliang Tang, and Huan Liu. ["Fake News Detection on Social Media: A Data Mining Perspective."
 ACM SIGKDD Explorations Newsletter 19, no. 1 (2017): 22-36.](https://arxiv.org/abs/1708.01967)

  2016, Kumar, Srijan, Robert West, and Jure Leskovec. ["Disinformation on the web: Impact, characteristics, and detection of wikipedia hoaxes."
 In Proceedings of the 25th International Conference on World Wide Web, pp. 591-602.
 International World Wide Web Conferences Steering Committee, 2016.](http://infolab.stanford.edu/~west1/pubs/Kumar-West-Leskovec_WWW-16.pdf)

+ 2016, Rubin, Victoria, Niall Conroy, Yimin Chen, and Sarah Cornwell. ["Fake news or truth? using satirical cues to detect potentially misleading news."](http://www.aclweb.org/anthology/W16-0802) In Proceedings of the Second Workshop on Computational Approaches to Deception Detection, pp. 7-17.
+2016.

  2015, Rubin, Victoria L., Yimin Chen, and Niall J. Conroy. ["Deception detection for news: three types of fakes."
 Proceedings of the Association for Information Science and Technology 52, no. 1 (2015): 1-4.](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2015.145052010083/full)